gramshied/agentic-ai-customer-retention/README.md

-🤖 Agentic AI Customer Retention Decision System Overview

-Traditional churn prediction models identify who is likely to leave but do not answer the more important business question: what should be done next.

-This project implements an Agentic AI decision system that transforms churn risk predictions into reasoned, auditable, and manager-ready retention actions.
-Instead of relying on opaque prompt-based reasoning, the system uses a deterministic multi-agent architecture with explicit responsibilities and internal critique.

-Problem Statement

-Customer churn has a direct impact on revenue, yet retention strategies are often applied uniformly or reactively.
-This project addresses the gap between predictive analytics and decision intelligence by designing an AI system that:

-Interprets churn risk

-Proposes retention actions

-Reviews decisions for business risk

-Explains recommendations in clear managerial language

-System Architecture

-The system follows a multi-agent pipeline, where each agent has a clearly defined role:

-Agent Roles

-Analyst Agent
-Interprets customer profile and churn probability to assess risk level.

-Planner Agent
-Proposes retention strategies based on explicit business rules and policy thresholds.

-Critic Agent
-Reviews and moderates proposed actions to prevent over-intervention and protect revenue.

-Explainer Agent
-Generates clear, manager-friendly summaries explaining the final decision, rationale, and confidence.

-Agents operate in a fixed, auditable sequence, ensuring transparency and reproducibility.

-Customer Data + Churn Risk
-        ↓
-Analyst Agent
-        ↓
-Planner Agent
-        ↓
-Critic Agent
-        ↓
-Explainer Agent
-        ↓
-Manager-Ready Decision Output

-Decision Logic

-High churn risk (≥ 0.5) triggers proactive retention strategies

-Business rules ensure revenue-sensitive interventions

-Internal critique prevents unnecessary incentives for borderline cases

-Decisions are deterministic and explainable

-This design mirrors real-world decision committees rather than black-box automation.

-Key Features

-Multi-agent AI architecture with explicit responsibilities

-Rule-based decision safety layer

-Internal critique for self-validation

-Explainable, manager-oriented outputs

-Clean modular design suitable for extension with LLMs

-User Interface

-A minimal Streamlit interface demonstrates the agentic decision flow:

-Input churn probability and customer attributes

-Generate a full retention decision

-View risk assessment, recommended actions, rationale, and confidence

-This UI is designed for demonstration and managerial understanding, not model experimentation.

-Why Agentic AI?

-Unlike single-model or prompt-based systems, this project demonstrates:

-Agent orchestration instead of monolithic reasoning

-Self-critique and governance logic

-Decision intelligence, not just prediction

-Explainability by design, not as an afterthought

-This aligns with how AI systems are expected to operate in production environments.

-Tech Stack

-Python

-Streamlit

-Modular agent architecture

-Rule-based decision logic

-(Designed to be LLM-agnostic and easily extensible)

-Intended Audience

-Product Managers

-Customer Retention Teams

-Business Decision-Makers

-AI/ML Engineers evaluating agentic system design

-Project Positioning

-This project is intended as a portfolio-grade demonstration of Agentic AI applied to real business decision-making, emphasizing clarity, accountability, and system design over model novelty.
+# Agentic AI Customer Retention Decision System

+## Overview
+Predictive churn models identify customers at risk of leaving but do not answer the critical business question: **what action should be taken, and why**.

+This project implements an **Agentic AI decision system** that converts churn risk estimates into **auditable, manager-ready retention strategies**.
+The system uses a deterministic multi-agent architecture with explicit roles, internal critique, and explainable outputs—designed for real-world decision support rather than opaque automation.

+---

+## Problem Statement
+Customer churn directly impacts revenue, yet retention actions are often applied uniformly or without clear justification.
+This project bridges the gap between **prediction** and **decision intelligence** by designing an AI system that:

+- Interprets churn risk
+- Proposes targeted retention strategies
+- Reviews decisions for business risk
+- Explains recommendations in clear managerial language

+---

+## System Architecture

+The system is composed of four specialized agents operating in a fixed, auditable pipeline:

+### Agent Roles
+- **Analyst Agent**
+  Assesses churn risk using customer attributes and predicted churn probability.

+- **Planner Agent**
+  Proposes retention actions based on explicit business rules and policy thresholds.

+- **Critic Agent**
+  Validates and moderates decisions to prevent over-intervention and revenue loss.

+- **Explainer Agent**
+  Produces concise, manager-friendly summaries including rationale and confidence.

+### Execution Flow

+Agents operate in a **deterministic and explainable sequence**, avoiding opaque prompt-based reasoning.

+---

+## Decision Logic
+- Churn probability ≥ **0.5** triggers proactive retention actions
+- Business rules ensure revenue-sensitive decision-making
+- Internal critique prevents unnecessary incentives in borderline cases
+- All decisions are transparent and reproducible

+---

+## Key Features
+- Explicit multi-agent architecture
+- Rule-based decision governance
+- Internal self-critique for risk control
+- Manager-oriented explanations
+- Modular, extensible system design

+---

+## User Interface
+A minimal **Streamlit UI** demonstrates the complete agentic workflow:
+- Input churn probability and customer attributes
+- Generate a full retention decision
+- View risk assessment, recommended actions, rationale, and confidence

+The interface is designed for **decision demonstration**, not model experimentation.

+---

+## Why Agentic AI?
+Unlike single-model or prompt-driven systems, this project demonstrates:
+- Agent orchestration instead of monolithic reasoning
+- Built-in self-review and governance logic
+- Decision intelligence rather than raw prediction
+- Explainability by design

+This mirrors how AI systems are expected to operate in production environments.

+---

+## Tech Stack
+- Python
+- Streamlit
+- Modular multi-agent architecture
+- Rule-based decision logic

+---

+## Intended Audience
+- Business and product managers
+- Customer retention teams
+- AI/ML engineers evaluating agentic system design

+---

+## Project Positioning
+This project is a **portfolio-grade demonstration** of Agentic AI applied to real business decision-making, emphasizing transparency, accountability, and system design over model novelty.